malemay/soybean_sv_paper/README.md

 The data can be converted to a text file and saved under `te_analysis/tian2012_tes.txt`.
 * The reference genome sequence and annotation of soybean cultivar Williams82, assembly version 4 can be downloaded from [Phytozome](https://phytozome-next.jgi.doe.gov/).
 The files needed (`Gmax_508_v4.0.fa`, `Gmax_508_Wm82.a4.v1.gene_exons.gff3`, `Gmax_508_Wm82.a4.v1.gene.gff3`, `Gmax_508_Wm82.a4.v1.repeatmasked_assembly_v4.0.gff3`) should be placed under `refgenome/`.
+* Gene Ontology annotations for Williams82 assembly version 4 can be downloaded from [SoyBase](https://www.soybase.org/genomeannotation/).
+We saved this file under the name `gene_analysis/soybase_genome_annotation_v4.0_04-20-2021.txt` because we accessed it on April 4, 2021.
 * The soybean chloroplast and mitochondrion genome sequences can be downloaded from [SoyBase](https://www.soybase.org/GlycineBlastPages/blast_descriptions.php).
 These should be concatenated together and placed under `refgenome/bt_decoy_sequences.fasta`.
 They should also be concatenated to `Gmax_508_v4.0.fa` and placed under the name `refgenome/Gmax_508_v4.0_mit_chlp.fasta`